On This Page

 Unfortunately, international students are not eligible for this program; only U.S. citizens or permanent residents are eligible.

 What courses are included in the program?

-Our post-baccalaureate premedical program is unique: students choose from one of three tracks, allowing them to have both a distinctive academic experience and a supportive community of similarly situated post-bac students as they prepare for a future health profession.
+Our post-baccalaureate premedical program is unique: students choose a track, allowing them to have both a distinctive academic experience and a supportive community of similarly situated post-bac students as they prepare for a future health profession.

-Brandeis' world-renowned science programs are the foundation for each post-bac track which also incorporates our popular Health: Science, Society, and Policy (HSSP) Program curriculum.
-Each track includes the following:
+Brandeis' world-renowned science programs are the foundation for each post-bac track which include the following: